circles-learning-labs/ecto_adapters_dynamodb/README.md

 ## Inline Options

-The adapter only supports our custom inline options; assume the regular inline options provided by Ecto will be ignored.
+The adapter supports a mix of Ecto options and custom inline options; if the Ecto option is not listed here, assume the adapter will ignored it.
 The following options can be passed during runtime in the Ecto calls.
 For example, consider a DynamoDB table with a composite index (HASH + RANGE):
 ```
 MyModule.Repo.all(
   (from MyModule.HikingTrip, where: [location_id: "grand_canyon"]),